 What Can I Do with a Cosmetology License in Michigan?

-- Cosmetology License and Examination Applications for the state of Michigan.
+- Cosmetology License and Examination Applications for the State of Michigan.

 - Pass the Examinations and Receive Your Michigan License.
-We can help you get there!

 - Maintain Your Cosmetology License to Continue Practicing in Michigan.